ilaksono/rr-challenge/FEATURES.md

 12. `Deploy the app somewhere / containerize it`
   - Netlify link: https://rr-challenge-il.netlify.app/
   - Heroku server (for api routes) idles for ~10 seconds

+13. `Ability to upload and download CSV data through the web interface`
+  - trigger upload interface by clicking `Upload` button
+  - Download all orders by clicking `Download` button

-13. `Anything else you can think of!`
+14. `Anything else you can think of!`
   - Added supplier, customer, address entities
     - Enables relationship between supplier <> addresses and customer <> addresses
     - improves data integrity and reduces redundancy